Brandon Williams, LCMHC-A

 BWilliams@DavidsonFamilyTherapy.com

-In my work, I adopt an integrative approach that includes: Person Centered therapy; principles of relational psychodynamic therapy (specifically the influence of relationships on well-being and exploring psychological defense mechanisms that keep us disconnected from ourselves and others); third-wave Cognitive Behavioral techniques that involve increasing self-awareness, experiencing acceptance of thoughts and feelings, and utilizing mindfulness techniques; aspects of Emotionally Focused Therapy and Interpersonal Neurobiology that focus on attachment, emotional intelligence, self-introspection, and forming healthy relationships; and am currently in my Advanced year for Somatic Experiencing, a three-year professional training program that seeks to resolve symptoms of stress, shock, and trauma that accumulates in our bodies.
-I have also been approved by Somatic Experiencing International to be a training Assistant for students in Beginning level training.
-But I mainly focus on the professional therapeutic relationship in which individuals feel seen, heard, understood, and supported in such a way that promotes their own health and well-being.
+In my work, I adopt an integrative approach that includes: Person Centered therapy; Object Relations theory; Psychodynamic therapy; mindfulness & acceptance-based Cognitive Behavioral Therapy and trauma-sensitive mindfulness techniques; Emotionally Focused Therapy; Existential Therapy; and Somatic Experiencing.
+My primary focus is on the professional therapeutic relationship in which individuals feel truly seen, heard, understood, and supported in such a way that promotes their own health and well-being.
 I liken my role as a counselor to that of a cast that holds a broken bone in place as it heals intuitively.

-In my free time, I enjoy writing and playing music; reading books on psychology, anthropology, and spirituality; walking in the forest; eating good food with good people; watching independent films; and spending time with my partner.
+In my free time, I enjoy writing and playing music; reading books on psychology, anthropology, and spirituality; walking in the forest; eating good food with good people; watching independent films; and spending time with my partner and daughter.